Ausommet/Projects/Link Hunter/README.md

 #  Link Hunter By Group-17

-  Link Hunter, a powerful online tool to observe information spreading (i.e Links) on Reddit.
+  Link Hunter, is a powerful online tool to observe information spreading (Links) on Reddit.

   Key Technologies:
  - Python: The core programming language driving Link Hunter's